How to Learn Perfect Japanese Stroke Order in 10 Steps

 - Spacing between lines.
 Within one character, the spacing between all the different strokes needs to be correct.
 For example, if you draw the horizontal lines of き really far apart instead of close together, you’ll have one weird looking kana on your hands.

 - Angles between lines.
-When you have so many lines to deal with, it might seem impossible to think about all the relationships between those lines.
-But you’ve gotta do it.
 The angles where the lines meet needs to match that of the standard kana.
 For example, メ can’t be drawn with perpendicular lines (as in the lowercase English letter “t.”)
-People will have no idea how to read that!
 You have to get the angle of the vertical line right, the angle of the horizontal line right, and the angle between the two lines where they intersect can’t be too acute or too obtuse.

 - General angle of symbols.
 Tilting the メ character completely upright (again, like “t”) would result in a total non-Japanese symbol.
 You have to tilt the entire character on the same angle every time.

 - Relative sizes of lines.
-Imagine if the bottom part of the hiragana き were HUGE and top with the lines were really minuscule.
+Imagine if the bottom part of the hiragana き was HUGE and the top with the lines was really minuscule.
 Everything needs to be proportional within the character itself for your writing to be proper and legible.

 10. Keep practicing with these great resources